 New York City – and the commercial real estate industry in particular – has embraced the explosive growth within the technology industry.
 For example, at 2012’s Internet Week New York, Mayor Bloomberg debuted the “Made in New York City Digital Map,” which provides a geographic overview of the city’s technology industry-related companies.
 The Digital Map also includes links to job listings and each company’s website, and is updated continuously by the New York City Economic Development Corporation and the Mayor’s Office of Media and Entertainment, which created the map.
-It’s an excellent resource for technology companies seeking to quickly survey the industry’s real estate footprint, and just one of the many tools available to BMO and its brokers in assisting you and your company in your real estate search.
+It’s an excellent tool for technology companies seeking to quickly survey the industry’s real estate footprint, and just one of the many tools available through BMO in assisting you and your company in your real estate search.

 We suggest starting with a review of this comprehensive, long-form BMO article, describing the top five issues in leasing commercial office space in Manhattan specific to tech companies.